 The main causes of accidents are completely different from those in Europe.
 In Ifakara, life is in the first place a struggle for existence.
 Hardly anybody can afford to do a lot of sports, both for of lack of time and money.
 So one of the most important European reasons for accidents does not exist.
 Instead, injuries caused by falls, burns and animal bites come first.
 Falls usually happen during the coconut harvest.
 Falls from the coconut tree are the most common cause of paraplegia.
 Burns, on the other hand, are the most frequent and serious kinds of household accidents: children sometimes fall into the open fire places or their clothes catch fire.
 This leads to heavy burns with terrible consequences.
 Finally, bites from crocodiles, monkeys, hippos and snakes, but also lions (from the near Selous Game Reserve) are great medical challenges.
 Since traffic density in the Ifakara area is lower than in Europe, traffic accidents happen less frequently.
 However, many cars, motorbikes and even bicycles are in a very bad condition, mostly heavily overloaded and often badly lit in the night.
 This can also lead to severe accidents.

-Lion-attack in Selous game reserve: 2 people were killed, others were mutilated
+For example: Two people were killed in a Lion-attack in Selous game reserve, others were mutilated

 In the first place stroke and high blood pressure, but also heart attacks.